 3. Identify Non-Supporting Hours/Money

 Once you’ve prioritized the non-supporting tasks, calculate the time employees devote to them.
 Use an hourly wage.
-Separate the time and money into the individual projects.
+Separate the time and money into individual projects.
 Now identify money you can save by pushing these tasks to an external competent company.

-4. Create A Budget
+4. Create A Budget For Offshore Contact Center

-In addition to identifying money you can save from contracting, look for extra money you can use—money not needed for other essential projects.
+In addition to identifying money, you can save from contracting, look for extra money you can use—money not needed for other essential projects.
 Be careful not to take money from key projects.

 Look for money not being used in other projects, surplus project money, and money from canceled projects.
-And don’t forget about money you may be able to generate through added sales or services.
+And don’t forget about the money you may be able to generate through added sales or services.

 5. Focus On One Project

 It’s hard to migrate all your projects simultaneously and save money—especially if you’re new to the game.
 So focus on one project at a time.
-Make sure it’s a high priority target.
+Make sure it’s a high-priority target.
 Doing things slowly helps eliminate mistakes.

 Look for a project that can provide immediate benefits.
 That way upper management can quickly see the results from the project.
 If it’s tech support, customer satisfaction will be key.
 Increasing that can dramatically boost revenues.